Adam Levine Faces Being Replaced By Christina Aguilera On ‘The Voice’ [Rumors]

 The site alleged back in November – shortly after NBC confirmed that Gwen Stefani would be joining Levine, Shelton and Alicia Keys for Season 12 – that Levine was supposedly considering quitting in order to avoid being on the series with Cyrus again, but did not comment on rumors claiming Aguilera may return.

-An insider familiar with the alleged feud between Levine and Cyrus claimed at the time that Adam was “just really glad that Miley is gone and Gwen is coming back” for the upcoming round of shows, set to debut on NBC in February, prior to reports Christina may be returning later this year.
+An insider familiar with the alleged feud between Levine and Cyrus claimed at the time that Adam was “just really glad that Miley is gone and Gwen is coming back” for the upcoming round of shows, set to debut on NBC in February, before reports Christina may be returning later this year.

 “Both Adam and Blake feel that they have run their course as judges,” continued the source, though the report has not been confirmed by Levine or Shelton. “[They] are highly considering both exiting at the same time, long with Gwen.”